MentorInTech/MIT_backend/README.md

 is created.
 Also, a database named by your system user name is created.
 It's your choice to use the database/user or create your own for the app development.

+### Redis

+Redis is useful for caching and as a message broker.
+Currently it's only been used as the message broker for running background tasks using celery.

 ### Configuration